rose-gonoud/COVID-19-Predictive-Modelling/README.md

 - [ ] Add covid data to the state popups
 - [x] Enable the switching of map layers to toggle between state and county geojson files depending on dataset.
 - [ ] Add API route that's connected to a NN file, query params would be NN input vars?
+- [ ] Enable summary stats panel to switch between county stats and state stats with mode changes.

 #### Alec